 - Did we gather an email, or lead from them?

-While these questions are simply statistical in nature, the data gathered can answer the following strategic questions (the “learn” part of The Lean Startup methodology):
+While these questions are simply statistical, the data gathered can answer the following strategic questions (the “learn” part of The Lean Startup methodology):

 - Should we shift the type of content we are publishing in order to attract a different crowd?

 - Which outreach experiments are working?
 What network relationships are fruitful?
 What types of content should we keep producing in order to drive more traffic?

 - Is our site easy to navigate?
 How can we improve the experience on our site so people will look around at more than one page?

 - How are we doing on hooking people in as soon as possible with our content?
 What changes or types of articles grab people’s attention and cause them to read on vs. hitting the back-button?